fgeck/windguru-archive-browser/README.md

 When you run the tool, you'll be guided through 5 steps:

 1. **Login** - Enter your Windguru email and password (or use manual cookies)
+   - Credentials are **securely cached** in your system keyring for convenience
+   - On subsequent runs, just press Enter to use saved credentials
+   - Clear credentials anytime with option 3
 2. **Search** - Find your spot by name (e.g., "Theologos", "Tarifa")
 3. **Select Model** - Choose weather model (GFS, ICON, etc.) or use default
 4. **Date Range** - Enter dates like `2024-05` or `2024-05-15`